Mazatec love poem

 The Mazatecs (Mazatecs) are Native Americans who live in the northern region of Oxaca in Mexico.
 They were organized according to the rules of the extended family with patrilocal residence.
 They lived mainly from agriculture (corn, squash, beans), cultivating land that was communal or private.
 Their society included a strict political hierarchy, counteracted by the type of land occupation (villages, camps, residential sites), itself depending on the socio-economic distribution of people.
 Upper society (people of reason) held most of the wealth, the peasants occupying a very secondary place.
 Before the arrival of Catholicism, animism was very present in Mazatec society.

-Zapotec - Mazahua - Tlapanec - Zenzontepec - Coicoyán Mixtec - Southern Puebla Mixtec
+Zapotec - Cuicatec - Mazahua - Tlapanec - Zenzontepec - Coicoyán Mixtec - Southern Puebla Mixtec